realPy/dlinkremotemqtt/README.md

 ## Configuration

-Dlinkremoteqtt need a use the same mosquitto broker instance that homeassistant use.
+Dlinkremoteqtt need use the same mosquitto broker instance that homeassistant use.

 The binary is run in foreground and need configuration file like this: